Characterizations of infinite circle patterns and convex polyhedra in hyperbolic 3-space: Uniformization of RCPs

 \subsection{Vertex extremal length and recurrence of networks}

 To deal with infinite CPs, we will make extensive use of \textbf{vertex extremal length} theory on graphs.
-Specifically, to obtain the rigidity of CPs, we require some theory comes from \textbf{infinite networks}.
-In this section, we will give a brief review of the relevant background \cite{ahlfors, Ca94, He}.
+Specifically, to obtain the rigidity of CPs, we require some theory that comes from \textbf{infinite networks}.
+In this section, we will provide a brief review of the relevant background \cite{ahlfors, Ca94, He}.

 Given an undirected infinite graph $G=(V, E)$, where $V$ and $E$ are the vertex and edge sets of $G$ respectively, we write $v_i \sim v_j$ if $v_i$ and $v_j$ are connected by an edge in $E$.
 For a function $f: V \rightarrow \mathbb{R}$, the discrete Laplacian operator $\Delta_G$ is given by